Public & Secure API Keys

 Public API Key

 The Public API Key can be safely used on your website, and you don’t need to worry about it being exposed.
-If someone uses this key to stake validators.
+If someone uses this key to stake validators rewards will be associated with your account and you will earn commission.

-However, since this key is publicly accessible, additional steps are required for security:
+However, since this key is publicly accessible, additional steps might be required.
+You can find more details in Network pages.

 Secure API Key

-The Secure API Key gives you full administrative powers.
-With this key, you can:
+The Secure API Key gives you full administrative powers such as emergency exits, or withdrawals.

 This key must be kept private and secure.
 If leaked, it could allow unauthorized validator exits or drain allocated public keys, which can result in system abuse.